Last updated on July 12th, 2022 at 11:32 am

 I felt like I was wrapping myself in the universe.

-My spiritual teacher Nithya Shanti‘s mom Shashi and Aunt Nilum were there to help me wrap it around me.
-We were all in Bareilly, India for Nithya’s cousin wedding, and I was the family’s guest.
+My spiritual teacher Nithya Shanti‘s mom Shashi and Aunt Nilum were there to help me wrap it around myself.
+We were all in Bareilly, India for Nithya’s cousin’s wedding, and I was the family’s guest.

 Wearing a sari takes some practice, apparently, and they knew just how to drape and fold and pleat the fabric like a fan at the waistband so that this giant rectangular swath of silk was somehow transformed into an elegant evening dress.